IndiePass/indiepass-android/README.md

 ## Translations

 Indigenous is currently only available in English.
-If you want to translate to another language, the following file contains all strings use in the app.
+If you want to translate to another language (or make the default English better, the following file contains all strings use in the app.
 Either send a pull request or open an issue with the file attached.
 Some strings contain '%s'.
 These are placeholders and should be kept.

 https://github.com/swentel/indigenous-android/blob/master/app/src/main/res/values/strings.xml